ORNL/curifactory/sphinx/source/parameters.rst

 As discussed on the :ref:`Getting Started` page, To define possible arguments, there should be a class that inherits :code:`curifactory.ExperimentArgs`, and for ease of use should have the :code:`@dataclass` decorator.
-By default, the cookiecutter project places an :code:`Args` class for this inside of the :code:`params/__init__.py`.
 Possible arguments are the variables within this class, and by defining default values for each one, this allows an arguments file to define only what it needs to change from the defaults.